hartwigmedical/hmftools/serve/README.md

  - [DoCM](http://www.docm.info) - database containing pathogenic mutations in cancer
  - [iClusion](https://iclusion.org) - a database with all actively recruiting clinical trials in the Netherlands
- - ACTIN - a database with all actively recruiting clinical trials in the ACTIN study [work in progress] along with cancer types and molecular inclusion criteria for these trials.
+ - ACTIN - a database with all actively recruiting clinical trials in the ACTIN study [work in progress] along with molecular inclusion criteria for these trials.
  - HMF Cohort - a database of recurrent somatic mutations in cancer-related genes from the Hartwig database.
  - HMF Curated - a database of known driver mutations curated by the Hartwig team.